AnjaGuillory/GoBowl/Deliverable2/UseCaseModel.md

 Pre-conditions:  The customer is not in the system yet.

-Post-conditions:  The new customer is successfully added to the system.
+Post-conditions:  The new customer is successfully added to the system and a customer card is printed.

 Normal Scenario: